-If you have been in a car accident, and you have had a head injury, you may realize that you have lost your sense of smell due to your head injury.
+If you have been in a car accident and have sustained a head injury, you may experience a loss of sense of smell due to your head injury.

 A car accident is a traumatic event and can leave you in a state of shock.
 If you are suffering from a loss of smell after the crash, it could be a result of a serious traumatic brain injury, and you should consult a doctor immediately.
 It is possible that this loss of sense of smell could be due to your head injury, resulting in a condition called traumatic anosmia or loss of ability to sense odor.
 This condition could be permanent.

 Anosmia is not only an inconvenience but a safety hazard as well, because you may not be able to smell smoke in case of a fire or you may fail to smell a harmful gas discharge if you work in an industrial workplace.

 How does a head injury lead to the loss of sense of smell after a crash?

 An impact between two vehicles can cause the driver or passenger of the vehicle to jerk forward violently, and this can result in a frontal cranial injury.
-This happens because the forward momentum often results in a person hitting their forehead.
+This head injury could result in the loss of sense of smell.
 In a crash, when a vehicle comes to a sudden stop, the drivers and passengers are still traveling the speed of the vehicle at that moment, and this impact between the vehicle and the occupants can be very dangerous.
-Cranial frontal injuries often lead to loss of smell.
+Cranial frontal injuries often lead to loss of sense of smell.

-The loss of ability to smell can have a profound effect on the case for a settlement.
+The loss of sense of smell from a head injury can have a profound effect on the case for a settlement.
 A brain injury is severe, and loss of smell can alter the victim’s quality of life.
 Those who have lost their ability to smell have a poor quality of life compared to what they had prior to the accident.
 Victims often develop complications such as anxiety, loss of appetite, depression and a permanent loss of ability to identify safety hazards.

 Loss of sense of smell due to a head injury can be a permanent disability, so it is important to seek a specialist in the field of olfactory dysfunction.
 It is also a good idea to speak with an experienced auto accident attorney, who can ensure that all your losses are paid by those who are liable.

 If your disability is permanent, you will likely be entitled to a higher settlement amount.
 Remember, all our senses play a vital role in our life.
 If you have experienced a loss of sense of smell due to a head injury after a car accident, you should take appropriate steps to make sure that you receive the best treatment and representation to ensure that your interests and legal rights are protected.